kztk-m/sparcl/README.md

     Sparcl> :type \x -> x
     ...
     forall a b. b # a -> b

 We have some examples under `./Examples` in this distribution.
-Seeing `./Examples/T1.sparcl` would be useful for knowing the syntax of sparcl.
-The loading can be done by command `:load`.
+Seeing `./Examples/T1.sparcl` would be useful for knowing the syntax of Sparcl.
+The loading can be done by the command `:load`.

     Sparcl> :load Examples/T1.sparcl
     ...